cangyu/Riemann-Solvers/README.md

-# RiemannSolver
+# Riemann Solvers
-Riemann Solvers and Numerical Methods for Fluid Dynamics
+Code snippet follows from __Riemann Solvers and Numerical Methods for Fluid Dynamics__ by Eleuterio F. Toro

 ## Linear Advection
 Different schemes are employed for comparison